 Practice proper sleep hygiene: Developing a regular nighttime routine is a great way to set the tone before bed and help you fall asleep each night.
 For the best sleep hygiene tips, check out our comprehensive sleep hygiene guide.

 Drink bedtime tea: Though some teas offer as much caffeine as a cup of coffee, there are others that facilitate faster sleep.
-The best sleep teas include chamomile tea, valerian tea, decaf green tea, lavender tea, passionflower tea, and lemon balm tea.4
+The best sleep teas include chamomile tea, valerian tea, decaf green tea, lavender tea, passionflower tea, and lemon balm tea.

 Incorporate the best foods for sleep into your dinner: Eating a heavy or fatty meal before bed can prevent you from being able to fall asleep.
 Instead, try eating foods naturally high in serotonin, tryptophan, and magnesium such as salmon, lean protein, and whole grains.

 Practice progressive relaxation techniques: WebMD defines progressive relaxation as, “a deep relaxation technique that has been effectively used to control stress and anxiety, relieve insomnia, and reduce symptoms of certain types of chronic pain.”
 Though it may sound complicated, progressive relaxation is quite simple.
-Doctors recommend tensing and relaxing each muscle group, starting at your toes and ending at your head.
-Doing this allows you to acknowledge each muscle group relaxing, putting you in a more comfortable state to facilitate sleep.5
+Studies recommend tensing and relaxing each muscle group, starting at your toes and ending at your head.
+Doing this allows you to acknowledge each muscle group relaxing, putting you in a more comfortable state to facilitate sleep.

-Scent your bedroom with lavender: In recent sleep studies, researchers found lavender increases slow-wave sleep, crucial for slowing your heart rate and relaxing your muscles; meaning, lavender is excellent at not only inducing sleep but also great at keeping you relaxed and asleep after you drift off.6
+Scent your bedroom with lavender: In recent sleep studies, researchers found lavender increases slow-wave sleep, crucial for slowing your heart rate and relaxing your muscles; meaning, lavender is excellent at not only inducing sleep but also great at keeping you relaxed and asleep after you drift off.